 Most important, our graduates are in demand and working all over the world!
-We have over 2500 graduates who have taught in 60+ countries throughout Western Europe, Central/Eastern Europe, Asia, Africa and South America, TEFL Worldwide is truly the leader in this industry.
+With over 3,000 graduates, who have taught in 60+ countries throughout Western Europe, Central/Eastern Europe, Asia, Africa and South America, TEFL Worldwide is truly the leader in this industry.

 Our TEFL graduates have taught in Spain, Germany, France, Italy, Greece, Austria, Russia, Turkey, Slovak Republic, Ukraine, Croatia, Serbia, Lithuania, Poland, Portugal, Switzerland, Cyprus, Israel, Lebanon, Czech Republic, Taiwan, South Korea, China, Japan, Indonesia, Thailand, Vietnam Peru, Ecuador, Colombia, Brazil, Chile, Argentina, Costa Rica, USA, England, UAE, Saudi Arabia, Mexico, Bahrain, Qatar, Tanzania, Ethiopia, Afghanistan, Zambia and more!